CANADA STOCKS-Futures higher as oil prices rise

-Current account and producer prices data are due at 8:30 a.m.
+Trade balance and labor productivity data are due at 8:30 a.m.
+ET and Ivey PMI at 10:00 a.m.
 ET.

-Canada's main stock index rose on Friday, helped by gains in some major banks and energy companies and by a jump in shares of auto parts maker Magna International Inc, which reported strong European and North American demand.
+Canada's main stock index hit a 2016 high on Thursday as energy stocks rose despite a petered out oil rally, and other resources stocks gained as commodity prices more generally reflected increased confidence in prospects for global growth.

 (Morning News Call newsletter link.reuters.com/nex49s; The Day Ahead newsletter link.reuters.com/mex49s)